+44 20 8079 7860 team@thekeyholeheartclinic.com

 How is mitral stenosis diagnosed?

 There are a range of ways to test for stenosis in the mitral valve, but the first step your doctor will take is to understand your medical history and perform a physical exam.
-This will involve listening to your heart with a stethoscope for a murmur, and your lungs for a build-up of fluid.
-From there, your doctor will decide which tests are needed to make a diagnosis.
-This could include an electrocardiogram, a chest X-ray, a transthoracic echocardiogram, a transoesophageal echocardiogram, or cardia catheterisation.

 When should I get mitral valve stenosis treatment?

-If you have mild to moderate stenosis with no symptoms, you may not need immediate treatment.
-Instead, your doctor will usually monitor the valve to see if your condition worsens.
-However, if you do start to experience symptoms regularly, you should seek medical help.
-To avoid waiting too long for an appointment, we can offer you a mitral valve heart screening and offer advice on the next steps to take.
+However, if you do start to experience symptoms regularly, you should seek medical help to prevent complications.
+To avoid waiting too long for an appointment, we can offer you a mitral valve heart screening and advice on the next steps to take.

 Can mitral valve stenosis go away?

-Once the mitral valve has become narrowed and calcified, it is unlikely that it will fix itself.
-This is typically a lifelong disease that progresses over time.
 In the early stages, you may experience mild symptoms or no symptoms at all, but as it progresses, the left atrium may become more damaged, causing more severe symptoms.
-While the mild symptoms may be able to be managed with certain drugs and monitoring, the best course of action for the later stages is keyhole heart surgery.
+While the mild symptoms may be able to be managed with certain drugs, monitoring and a healthy diet and lifestyle, the best course of action for the later stages is keyhole heart surgery.

 Services